Waveplate: Multiple-order vs. zero-order waveplates

-A multiple-order waveplate is made from a single birefringent crystal that produces an integer multiple of the rated retardance (for example, a multiple-order half-wave plate may have an absolute retardance of 37λ/2).
+A multiple-order waveplate is made from a single birefringent crystal that produces an integer multiple of the rated retardance (for example, a multiple-order half-wave plate may have an absolute retardance of $\textstyle 37{\lambda\over2}$.
 By contrast, a zero-order waveplate produces exactly the specified retardance.
 This can be accomplished by combining two multiple-order wave plates such that the difference in their retardances yields the net (true) retardance of the waveplate.
 Zero-order waveplates are less sensitive to temperature and wavelength shifts, but are more expensive than multiple-order ones.

 Stacking a series of different-order waveplates with polarization filters between them yields a Lyot filter.
 Either the filters can be rotated, or the waveplates can be replaced with liquid crystal layers, to obtain a widely tunable pass band in optical transmission spectrum.